stoplightio/docs/articles/enterprise/components/api-overview.md

 # SL_EXPORTER_HOST is the full URL to the Stoplight exporter component.
 SL_EXPORTER_HOST="http://localhost:3031"

-# SL_GITLAB_HOST is the full URL to the Stoplight Gitlab instances HTTP port.
+# SL_GITLAB_HOST is the full URL to the Stoplight GitLab instances HTTP port.
 SL_GITLAB_HOST="http://localhost:8080"

 # SL_REDIS_URL is the full URL to a Redis instance.